SICTIAM/ozwillo-doc/_includes/3-provisioning.md

 ##### Summary

 You will likely need to read the remainder of this section to fully understand how fields are used, especially those related to the app factory.
-It means these setup steps are required before receiving provisioning requests from Ozwillo:
+It means these setup steps are required before receiving provisioning requests :

 1. gather all parameters info needed as described in the previous tables
-2. send it to <a href="mailto:providers@ozwillo.com">providers@ozwillo.com</a> along with your display name as an application provider (typically the name of your company)
+2. send it to <a href="mailto:dev@sictiam.fr">dev@sictiam.fr</a> along with your display name as an application provider (typically the name of your company)
 3. you will be notified when the application is made available on the [preproduction](#s2-preproduction-sandbox)

 To ease the process, you may submit a first and simplified version of the commercial info fields, focusing on simple versions of **required** fields, and resubmit it later with enriched contents.